Planting and caring for tulips

-Tulips look best when they are scattered around the bed as if randomly.
-That’s why please don’t place them accurately in tufts.
+Tulips look best when they are scattered around the bed as if by random.
+That’s why better not to place them accurately in tufts please.
 Better: mix the varieties and throw them out of hand onto the bed with a loose sweep.
-Where it lands the bulb is planted.
+Where the bulb lands it’s planted.
 To do this, dig a hole 2-2.5 times as deep as the bulb is long.
 Then insert it with the tip facing up, backfill with soil and press down lightly.
 A bulb planter is a worthwhile purchase for this!

 Fertilizing and Pruning

 As soon as the garden awakens in early spring, old leaves should be removed from the beds to allow the soil to breathe.
 When the first leaves of the tulip have fully formed, it is advisable to give a small amount of mineral complete fertilizer.
 And then it is time to enjoy.
 Almost no plant with such beauty is as uncomplicated as the tulip.
 After flowering, simply remove the flower head, but wait until the leaves are completely wilted before cutting them.
 That way, chances are good for a second flush next year.